KitClement/wca-documents/wca-regulations.md

         - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.

+## <article-I><square-1><square1solving> Article I: Square-1 Solving

+- I1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
+Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
+- I2) Inspection:
+    - I2a) The competitor may pick up the puzzle during inspection.
+        - I2a1) The competitor must not apply moves [Regulation 12c4](regulations:regulation:12c4) during inspection.
+Penalty: disqualification of the attempt (DNF).
+        - I2a2) If the parts of the puzzle are not fully aligned, then the competitor may align the faces, as long as the competitor aligns to the closest valid state.

 ## <article-Z><optional><optional> Article Z: Optional Regulations